ietf-rats-wg/ietf-rats-usecases/rats-usecases.md

 which have been seen.
 When terms need to be disambiguated they will be prefixed with their source, such as "TCG(claim)" or "FIDO(relying party)"

+Platform attestions generally come in two categories.
+This document will attempt to indicate for a particular attestion technology falls into this.

+## Static attestions

+A static attestion says something about the platform on which the code is running.

+## Session attestions

+A session attestion says something about how the shared session key was created.

+## Statements

+The term "statement" is used as the generic term for the semantic content which is being attested to.

 # Requirements Language {#rfc2119}

 This document is not a standards track document and does not make any